adeptio-project/adeptio/contrib/README.md

 ---------------------

 ### [BitRPC](/contrib/bitrpc) ###
-Allows for sending of all standard Bitcoin commands via RPC rather than as command line args.
+Allows for sending of all standard Adeptio commands via RPC rather than as command line args.

 ### [SpendFrom](/contrib/spendfrom) ###